usc-sail/mica-animation/README.md

 6) Peformance Analysis Measures
     -- performance_analysis_measures.py

+Other directories:
-Mechanical Turk (MTurk) annotations and parsing scripts in directory: mturk_annotations/
+1) Mechanical Turk (MTurk) annotations and parsing scripts in directory:
+    -- mturk_annotations/
-Clustering results in:
+2) Clustering results in:
 experimental_results/

-Data and annotation labels:
+Data description and annotation labels:
 Please refer to this link for the outputs and annotations obtained